Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Derivation of Functional Inequalities

-where $W_t$ denotes $d$-dimensional Brownian motion.
-While the heat process does not have an invariant measure, it suffices to observe that the law of $X_t$ at any time $t > 0$ is isotropic Gaussian with mean~$x_0$ and marginal variance~$t$.
+While Brownian motion does not have an invariant measure, at any time $t > 0 $ the law of $X_t$ is isotropic Gaussian with mean~$x_0$ and marginal variance~$t$.
 It is straightforward to verify that this Markov diffusion process satisfies the $\mathrm{CD}(0,d)$ curvature dimension inequality\footnote{also synonymously referred to as the \emph{Bakry-\'Emery criterion}.}; see \cite[Definition 1.16.1]{Bakry2014} for precise details.
-In addition, note that if a diffusion process satisfies $\textsc{CD}(\rho, n)$, then it also satisfies $\textsc{CD}(\rho', n')$ for any $n' \geq n$ and $\rho' \leq \rho$, hence the heat process is a valid choice for the local logarithmic Sobolev inequality.
+In addition, note that if a diffusion process satisfies $\textsc{CD}(\rho, n)$, then it also satisfies $\textsc{CD}(\rho', n')$ for any $n' \geq n$ and $\rho' \leq \rho$, hence standard Brownian motion satisfies the local logarithmic Sobolev inequality.